-Dedicated virtual assistants are VA’s that work with you on a long-term basis.
-Since real estate agents work with sensitive personal information and have different workflows that require training, we recommend realtors hire a dedicated virtual assistant so that they don’t have to retrain a new person every time they need help.
-Task-based virtual assistants are virtual assistants that you hire on a per project basis.
-An example is a VA you hire for a few hours to update your website.
+Dedicated virtual assistants are VA’s that work with you on a long term basis.
+Since real estate agents work with sensitive personal information and have different workflows that require training, we recommend Realtors hire a dedicated virtual assistant so that they don’t have to retrain a new person every time they need help.
+Task based virtual assistants are virtual assistants that you hire on a per project basis.
+An example is a VA you hire for a few hours to update your web site.

-2. US or Overseas
+US Based or Overseas Virtual Assistant

 If you have a very small budget and a lot of behind the scenes work every month, then an overseas VA might be a great option.
-If you have a slightly larger budget and want someone who will be client facing where a local accent and high-level English skills would be helpful, then a US-based VA makes more sense.
+If you have a slightly larger budget and want someone who will be client facing where a local accent and high level english skills would be helpful, then a US based VA makes more sense.

-We looked at the top three virtual assistant services on the web today and ranked them according to price, location, and other important criteria.
+In order to help you narrow down your choices from the dozens of virtual assistant companies online, we researched the top VA companies and ranked the top three virtual assistant services on the web today and ranked them according to price, location, and other important criteria.
 Here’s what we found: